deiwin/take-care/README.md

 export API_TOKEN=<token>
 ```

+If you're planning to also use the Opsgenie integration, then make sure to also
+set the `OPSGENIE_API_TOKEN` environment variable.
+Follow the [Getting an
+Opsgenie API token](#getting-an-opsgenie-api-token) section below to create the
+API token if necessary.

-The configuration requires referring to users by their email address.
-Use the
+Next, the configuration requires referring to users by their email address.
+Use
-`list-users` command to find the email addresses.
+the `list-users` command to find the email addresses.

 ```
 $ docker run --rm -i -e "API_TOKEN=$API_TOKEN" deiwin/take-care:latest list-users